Sterile Processing Jobs: What Makes Them So Awesome?

 3. Good Earning Potential

 Considering the small amount of training that is needed to become a sterile processing tech, the earning potential within the field is excellent.
-In 2015, sterile processing technicians earned $34,950 for a full year of work, on average.
+In 2015, an average sterile processing technician salary was $34,950 for a full year of work.
 And the top ten percent of earners—which are likely the most experienced—brought in $49,480 and higher.**

 There are also other factors than can affect your earnings.
 For example, your work setting can determine your pay level.
 Sterile processing technicians who worked in outpatient care centers, state-owned hospitals, and specialty hospitals had average annual salaries exceeding $36,000 in 2015.
 And the top earners were bringing in $56,000 and higher.**